 Of course, you can also choose to upload your own images to Zyro and use them on your own site.
 No matter your choice, you can resize, crop, and place images anywhere you want.

-When Zyro was first brought to my attention, I was a bit perplexed since I felt that there were many areas which could be improved.
+When Zyro was first brought to my attention shortly after its launch, I was a bit perplexed since I felt that there were many areas which could be improved.
 However, what I realized next was that almost as quickly as I found them, issues were disappearing.

 However, as I mentioned earlier, Zyro is undergoing rapid updates.
 New features are being constantly rolled out and I’ve been observing these over the past few months.
 They are going fast and furious at it.